 How to apply for full-time admission to undergraduate programs

-The deadline for applying to the winter 2017 trimester is September 1st, 2016.
+The deadline for applying to the Fall 2017 trimester is April 1st, 2017.
 Please refer to the admission application deadlines page.

 How to apply